 Then I started thinking too much and felt like I was going loony tunes.
 When I start thinking too much like that, I get overwhelmed with the challenges in the world: disease, climate change, poverty, war, human suffering, animals suffering, species extinction… Where to begin?
 It’s enough to make Atlas himself keel over, drop the globe, and curl into a fetal position as the world goes bouncing off his shoulders and into the abyss.

 So, I decided to dial that rainbow in a little.
 Start small but drop that damn periscope.
-Take a broad look around, then consider what you can control and influence, like your day-to-day choices, what media you’re paying attention to, what you’re consuming, what you’re buying… I had to give myself permission to drop the periscope, with its limited perspective, and let myself look down a kaleidoscope instead – a focused but colorful mix of inputs, in my own unique view, that I could turn and influence.
+Take a broad look around, then consider what you can control and influence, like your day-to-day choices, what media you’re paying attention to, what you’re consuming, what you’re buying… I had to give myself permission to drop the periscope, with its limited perspective, and let myself look down a kaleidoscope instead – a focused but colorful mix of inputs, in my own unique view, that I could affect and influence.

 I suppose you could say a kaleidoscope became my quirky symbol for thinking globally and acting locally.